choosing a bird carrier

 A new bird is especially nervous with all of the changes in its life.
 You want the ride home to be as calm as possible.
 Keep your bird calm and safe by placing it in a confined bird carrier.
 Depending on how nervous the bird is, you may want to cover the carrier up.

-Make sure to place the bird carrier in a location where your bird is not subject to direct sunlight.
+Make sure to place the carrier in a location where your bird is not subject to direct sunlight.
 You don't want your pet to get overheated.
 Also, try to keep your bird as calm as possible.
 Play calming music and drive relatively slowly so that you don't make sudden stops or quick turns that could cause your bird to fall off of its perch.

 Depending on how long the ride home is, you’ll want to make sure that your bird has access to fresh water, its regular food, and potentially some high water fruits like grapes and apples.